dprabhu42/SafePurdue/README.md

 - ❌ Not therapy
 - ❌ Not a reporting system
 - ❌ Not a substitute for medical or legal professionals
-- ❌ Not a crisis hotline (but it can point users to one)
+- ❌ Not a crisis hotline (but it will point users to one)

 ---

-## 🧠 How the Chatbot Works (No RAG)
+## 🧠 How the Chatbot Works
-SafePurdue uses a **deterministic rules engine** instead of retrieval-augmented generation.
+SafePurdue uses a **deterministic rules engine** .

 **Flow:**
 1. User enters a message